Fluctuations of the Atlas model from inhomogeneous stationary profiles: Proof of Fluctuation Results

 In view of parts (i)-(iv) of the lemma, it is sufficient to establish bounds analogous to (v)-(vi) for $\hat{\mathcal{L}}^\veps$.
 Assume without loss of generality that $x' > x$ and $t' > t$.
 With respect to $\Pbd_a^0$, for each $s \in [0,\infty)$, $Y_{(0)}(s)$ is distributed as $\text{Exp}(1)$.
 Using this, we compute

-Here the first inequality is obtained by changing the measure to $\Pbd_a^0$, using \eqref{eq:absctyn}, and then applying Cauchy-Schwarz.
-In the third and sixth lines, we apply Minkowski's inequality, and in the last line, we use Lemma \ref{lem:derpsi}(iv).
+Here the first inequality is obtained by applying Minkowski's inequality and noting that the process is stationary.
+In the second inequality, we use \eqref{eq:margCOM} and apply Cauchy-Schwarz.
+In the last two lines, we apply Minkowski's inequality again, and we use Lemma \ref{lem:derpsi}($i=4$).
 Part (v) follows.
 To obtain (vi), we write